-The sale of energy drinks to children under 16 should be banned following studies linking them to a range of health complaints and risky behaviours, according to a report.
+The sale of energy drinks to children under 16 should be banned after studies linked them to a range of health complaints and risky behaviours, according to a report.

-A review of worldwide evidence on energy drinks links them to health complaints such as headaches, stomach aches and sleeping problems, while emergency department visits associated with their consumption in the US doubled between 2007 and 2011, the report published by the Food Research Collaboration, an initiative of the Centre for Food Policy at City University London, said.
+A review of worldwide evidence links the drinks to headaches, stomach aches and sleeping problems, while emergency department visits associated with their consumption in the US doubled between 2007 and 2011, said the report published by the Food Research Collaboration, an initiative of the Centre for Food Policy at City University London.

 They are also associated with risky behaviours such as binge drinking and drug use, according to data cited in the report.